-Freeze dryer machines; While preserving the value, color, smell and taste of foods, it takes up less space and keeps them fresh longer.
-For this reason, it is the most preferred method for the preparation of astronaut meals.
-In this way, almost any food, such as fruits, vegetables, meat, fish, chocolate, cheese, and milk can be stored.
+Freeze dryer machines: While preserving the value, colour, smell, and taste of foods, they take up less space and keep them fresh longer.
+For this reason, freeze-dried space food is the most preferred method for preparing astronaut meals.
+In this way, almost any food, such as fruits, vegetables, meat, fish, chocolate, cheese, and milk, can be stored.

 This method is based on applying heat treatment to food.
-Soups packed in bags, like noodles and pastas, desserts and other dishes are thermostabilized and prepared for consumption in space.
+Soups packed in bags, like noodles and pasta, desserts, and other dishes, are thermostabilised and prepared for consumption in space.

 Irradiation of Food